ICARION-Project/ICARION/docs/DEVELOPERS_GUIDE.md

   1. Calls `handle_batch(...)` when the handler advertises support.
   2. Falls back to `handle_collisions_cpu(...)` (per-ion RNG, SoA views) whenever the batch hook returns `false` or is unavailable.

+- **Multi-gas support:** The CUDA kernels now sample neutral velocities per mixture component (matching the CPU algorithm), accumulate component-specific collision rates, and select the actual collision partner using the same Monte-Carlo scheme.
+For cache efficiency the device struct keeps a fixed-size mixture buffer (`MAX_GPU_GAS_COMPONENTS = 8`); additional components are truncated with a runtime warning.
 ```cpp
 void SimulationEngine::perform_collisions(IonEnsemble& ensemble,
                                           double dt,